 That should keep prices depressed, but in fact, the opposite is true.
 Malta suffered less than other countries during the housing crash of 2008 and the growing population (swelled by foreign workers particularly due to the iGaming and Financial industries), along with low-cost loans and low unemployment, means that the housing market is buoyant, especially for sought-after properties and locations.
 In Q4 of 2016, property prices increased by 13.8% according to the Central Bank of Malta.
 The key is understanding what and where to buy to make sure that you get a return on your investment and can re-sell your home again if you leave Malta at some point in the future.

 To do that, it’s best to rent when you first arrive.
 That will help you make key decisions such as whether to live in Malta or Gozo, which town to pick and what kind of property will fulfill your needs but also sell well.
+To browse properties, both to rent or buy, you can visit noagentfees.com which helps put buyers in direct contact with sellers and tenants with landlords.

 Despite the relatively high price of housing, rents are still reasonable in Malta compared to many other European countries (although they are rising and low-cost housing is becoming harder to find).
 To give you an idea, a one bedroom flat costs an average of €600 a month nationwide, while a two-bedroom costs €796 (National Statistics Office).
 Prices might be considerably higher in areas like Sliema, St. Julian’s and Swieqi but rents will be lower further away from the major population centres.